Gail Miller (businesswoman): Business

+Sports and entertainment

+In May 2024, the Larry H. Miller Company rebranded its sports and entertainment businesses including the Salt Lake Bees and their ballpark in Daybreak, Big League Utah, Larry H. Miller Megaplex Theatres, and Larry H. Miller Megaplex Entertainment as Miller Sports + Entertainment.

 Utah Jazz

 The Miller family started construction on the Delta Center, which would later become the Vivint Arena, in 1990.
 It was completed in 1991.
 The arena has been an economic boon for downtown Salt Lake City.
 It has attracted large amounts of foot traffic and numerous businesses have been established nearby.

 Gail Miller assumed ownership upon her husband's death.
-In 2017, she transferred ownership of the Utah Jazz and Vivint Arena into a trust to keep the franchise in Utah for generations.
+In 2017, she transferred ownership of the Jazz and Vivint Arena into a trust to keep the franchise in Utah for generations.
 The Millers are often credited with saving the team and keeping it in Utah when the franchise was experiencing financial problems in the 1980s.

 In 2017, the Miller family spent $125 million renovating the Vivint Arena.
-The renovations were supervised by Steve Starks.

 In 2019, a fan verbally abused NBA player Russell Westbrook.
 Miller later addressed the home crowd to speak out against the boorish behavior and proclaimed, "This should never happen.
 We are not a racist community."
 In 2020, Jazz player Rudy Gobert donated $200,000 to team employees who were furloughed due to the COVID-19 pandemic.
 Miller announced that the LHM Group would "more than match" this number.

 In October 2020, the Miller family agreed to sell the Jazz and Vivint Arena to Ryan Smith, founder of Qualtrics, for $1.66 billion.
 This price is about 70 times what the Miller family originally paid.
 Smith had a long-standing interest in the team.
 He even sponsored a jersey patch that raised $25 million for charity.
 Smith made proposals to the Miller family on several occasions before finally reaching acceptable terms.
 Terms of the deal require the team to remain in Utah and the Miller family will retain a minority interest.
 The Salt Lake City Stars of the NBA G League and management of the Salt Lake Bees minor league baseball team were also part of the deal.
 The Miller family said they planned to use the profits from this sale to diversify their businesses and engage in more extensive philanthropy.
 The Millers rejected previous offers to buy the Jazz.

-In the summer of 2022, the Miller family announced that it was selling a portion of its remaining interest in the Utah Jazz.
+In 2022, the Miller family announced that it was selling a portion of its remaining interest in the Utah Jazz.
 The transaction placed a value of $2.25 billion on the Jazz.
 The transaction was the result of an agreement made when the Millers sold their majority interest in the team.

-Sports & entertainment

-Larry H. Miller Sports & Entertainment manages the LHM Group's interests in the Utah Jazz, Salt Lake Bees, Salt Lake City Stars, Megaplex Theaters, Zone Sports Radio network, and other related businesses.